 Establish Regular Writing Time

-Consistency is key over intensity; daily writing, even briefly, accumulates progress and keeps you engaged.
-Choose a specific time each day, protect it as unmovable, write regardless of how you feel, and track streaks for accountability.
+Consistency beats intensity.
+Daily writing, even briefly, accumulates progress and keeps you engaged.
 Research indicates regular writers are more productive than those who binge, even if bingers spend more hours overall.

 Build Accountability Structures